leo00000000000000000/smartLogViewer/README.md

 The application is implemented with a Python/Flask backend and a simple HTML/CSS/JavaScript frontend.

 -   **Backend**: A Flask server that serves log files from a configurable directory and acts as a proxy to an Ollama LLM service.
-It now uses `waitress` as a production-ready WSGI server.
+It now uses `waitress` as a production-ready WSGI server and persists user settings in `backend/config.json`.
 -   **Frontend**: A single-page application that allows viewing logs, filtering, and interacting with the LLM.
-It now includes UI for setting the log directory.
+It now includes a dropdown to select the LLM provider, a resizable chat panel, and persists the log directory and LLM selection.

 ## How to Run